bolcom/hive_compared_bq/README.md

 ## Features

-* Engine supported: Hive, BigQuery. (in theory, it is easy to extend it to other SQL backends such as Spanner, CloudSQL, Oracle...
-Help is welcomed :) ! )
+* Engines supported: Hive, BigQuery (and HBase to some extent).
+In theory, it is easy to extend it to other SQL backends such as Spanner, CloudSQL, Oracle...
+Help is welcomed :) !
 * Possibility to only select specific columns or to remove some of them (useful if the schema between the tables is not exactly the same, or if we know that some columns are different and we don't want them to "pollute" the results)
 * Possibility to just do a quick check (counting the rows in an advanced way) instead of complete checksum verification
 * Detection of skew